oxinabox/oxinabox.github.io/_posts/2018-05-28-Optimizing-your-diet-with-JuMP.md

 I'm just not happy with the amount of liquid in this diet still though.

-## Diet 4: Minimize Energy, improved, limit liquid portions
+## Diet 4: Minimize Energy, improved, limit liquid portions (LP)

-I think, I'ld just like my diet to be less than 5% liquid by mass.
+I think, I'ld just like my diet to be less than 25% liquid by mass.
 After all I do drink water on my own.

 **Input:**